kasun-fernando/personal-webpage/_pages/outreach.md

 permalink: /Outreach/
 ---

 Since I am part of the visible minority, through my lived experiences, I have understood the importance of role models, visibility and also, the availability of opportunities during school and further education.
 This is why I was involved in outreach and diversity promotion activities since the beginning of my undergraduate studies.
 Below, I have listed four key avenues through which I have made contributions.
-I plan to continue my community involvement as a mathematician and an educator in the future.
+I plan to continue my community involvement in the future.

 ### The Fields Institute & the Fields Academy